Forming and Supporting a Ministry Network

 There is no bureaucracy to review applications, and it's not required to have a bishop's blessing.
 The bishops, as well as the Region Missionaries, all welcome knowing about the different ways people are engaging God's mission collaboratively through Ministry Networks in ECCT, hearing your stories, and keeping you and your ministry in prayer.

 How to get started

 - Discern your passion for a particular ministry.
 The Rev. Leng Lim, an Episcopal priest and consultant, has three spiritual questions he asks of groups.
 One of them is, "What breaks your heart?"
 Answering that can call you into joining God's mission of restoration and reconciliation.

 - Find someone else who shares your passion for that ministry.
 If the person is in your church, reach out to another nearby church, also.
-Once our Region Missionaries are in place, you can call them for recommendations; you can also ask either of your bishops, or Canon Tim Hodapp, Canon for Mission Leadership.
+You can call your Region Missionary for recommendations; you can also ask either of your bishops.

 - Decide to intentionally form a ministry network, meaning that you intend to collaborate on the ministry, rather than act in parallel, independently.

 - Share the news!
-Tell your parish priest and congregation if you haven’t yet, and let your bishops and Canon Tim Hodapp know as well.
+Tell your parish priest and congregation if you haven’t yet, and let your bishops and Region Missionaries know as well.
 They’ll want to provide encouragement.
-Tim will get you listed on the ECCT website.
 Depending on what you're doing, you may want to let your neighborhood know, as well.

 Supporting a Ministry Network